yzsong06/Replit-PHP-Flarum/README.md

 - After completion, click on **Run** above to run the project.

-## Database Settings
+## Install Local Database
 In the root directory of the project, run the following command:
-This command will install the SQL database locally
+(This command will install the SQL database locally)
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/yzsong06/Replit-PHP-Flarum/main/database.sh)
 ```